tussmaster/documentation/content/applications/productivity/discuss/advanced/email_servers.rst

 .. tip:: All the aliases are customizable in Odoo.
    Object aliases can be edited from their  respective configuration view.
-   To edit catchall and bounce aliases, you first need to activate the :doc:`Developer mode </applications/general/developer_mode>`.
+   To edit catchall and bounce aliases, you first need to :ref:`activate the developer mode <activate-developer-mode>`.

  Then go to :menuselection:`Settings --> Technical --> Parameters --> System Parameters`
  to customize the aliases (*mail.catchall.alias* & * mail.bounce.alias*).